 A Cutting-Edge Program

-Another premier component of the program is the Digital Moving Image Salon, which teaches students how to make films.
-Launched in 2004 by Dr. Ayoka Chenzira, an award-winning, internationally acclaimed film and video digital media artist, and the College’s first Cosby Chair, DMIS serves as a learning space, training ground, and production studio for students interested in documentary film making and digital media productions.
+Another premier component of the comparative women’s studies program is the Digital Moving Image Salon, which teaches students how to make films.
+Launched in 2004 by Dr. Ayoka Chenzira, an award-winning, internationally acclaimed film and video digital media artist, DMIS serves as a learning space, training ground, and production studio for students interested in documentary film making and digital media productions.